octue/windeurope72hours-elevations-client-python/README.md

 # WindEurope 72 Hours Challenge: Octue Elevations Python Client

+This is part of the 72 Hours of Digitalisation at WindEurope challenge - [read more here!](https://medium.com/@thclark/72-hours-of-digitalisation-at-windeurope-7aa786be729d)

 ## Summary

 A python client that returns the ground elevations of the coordinates sent to it.
 The client accepts any of the